AlexMaunder/amazon-lex-amplify-workshop/lab1-Building_Chat_Bots_With_Lex/README.md

 2. Click on the orange &#39;Create a function&#39; link under the &#39;Getting Started&#39; section
 3. On the &quot;Create function&quot; page, click the &quot;Author from scratch&quot; button
 4. Let&#39;s give our function the name of &quot;myPersonalBanker&quot; and optionally provide a description
-5. Choose Node.js 8.10 as the Runtime
+5. Choose Node.js 10.x or higher as the Runtime
-6. We will &quot;Create new role from template – give it a Lex-style role name (such as &quot;LexRole&quot;) and select &quot;Test Harness permissions&quot; as the policy template.
+6. We will &quot;Create new role from AWS policy templates – give it a Lex-style role name (such as &quot;LexRole&quot;) and select &quot;Test Harness permissions&quot; as the policy template.

 ![Author new Lambda function](images/Picture11.png)

 1. Hit &quot;Create function&quot; on the bottom right and you&#39;ll be take to the &quot;Configuration&quot; window.
 We are not adding any additional triggers, nor are we using Lambda Layers, so scroll down to the &quot;Function code&quot; section
 2. Open the lambda function code you will find [here](./myPersonalBanker_v1.js) (myPersonalBanker\_v1.js).
 Copy and paste the code into the inline editor – make sure that you overwrite any template code that is already in the code box
-3. Scroll down to the &#39;&quot;Execution role&quot; section and ensure that the role you created previously is selected in the &quot;Existing role&quot; drop-down – if not then please select it
+3. Navigate to the permissions tab and scroll down to the &#39;&quot;Execution role&quot; section and ensure that the role you created previously is selected in the &quot;Existing role&quot; drop-down – if not then please select it
 4. Leave the rest unchanged, then hit the orange &quot;Save&quot; button at the top of the screen

 # Step 3: Link the bot with the Lambda function